Grinding & Leveling In The GTA

 With the right grinding equipment, it’s possible to take on just about any job, from sanding a small hump in the cement to excavating a 1” trench hundreds of feet long.

 Floor Grinding Cement floors are never completely smooth and level.
 Cement slabs always have hard-to-see imperfections.
-A smooth, level surface is critical before installing tile, linoleum or engineered laminate flooring.
+A smooth, level surface is critical before installing other types of flooring.

-Professional concrete grinding contractors can make your floor level enough for any purpose, whether it’s tile or linoleum installation or polishing and staining the floor to a high sheen.
+Professional concrete grinding contractors can make your floor level enough for any purpose, whether it’s installing another floor or polishing and staining the floor to a high sheen.

 Here’s how the process works: Any high spot 1/8” or higher will require grinding to level the floor.
 The contractor will systematically check the floor in every direction to identify these high spots.